waudinio27/Bayesian-Neural-Network-with-PyMC3/README.md

 # Bayesian-Neural-Network-with-PyMC3
-My first findings in trying to implement the Neural Network with VI from PyMC3
+My first findings in trying to implement the Neural Network with VI from PyMC3 and Oanda API.